JetBrains/qodana-cli/README.md

 Before you start using Qodana, you need to configure your project – choose a linter to use.
 If you know what linter you want to use, you can skip this step.

-Qodana CLI can do that for you.
+Also, Qodana CLI can choose a linter for you.
 Just run the following command in your project root:

 ```sh
 qodana init